 Millions of customers and millions in sales: that’s the dream many ecommerce store owners have when they launch their store.
 As a designer here at Volusion, it’s my job (and passion) to help clients create the best website possible so that they can achieve their goals.
 Every day I think about what will work best for my clients' specific businesses and their specific customers.
 It's important to craft a website specifically for each target audience and each individual brand, because no two are the exact same.
 Nonetheless, there's also a lot to be learned from those who have come before us and achieved wild success.

-We decided to take a deep look at the sites that have already achieved the pinnacle of success with millions of customers and millions in sales.
-For our analysis we scored the top 50 ecommerce sites across the web to discover their common traits and best practices, so that we can learn from them and gain valuable insights you can incorporate into your own site.
-Let’s see what we discovered.
+We decided to take a deep look at the sites that have already achieved the pinnacle of success with loyal, repeat customers and millions in sales.
+For our analysis, we scored the top 50 ecommerce sites across the web to discover their common traits and best practices so that we can learn from them and gain valuable insights you can incorporate into your own site.

 1. Homepage Elements

 Your homepage is probably the most important page of your site.
 It’s typically the most visited page and also the page the majority of customers land on before diving deeper into your store.
 For those reasons, a great homepage is both a valuable sales tool and a great opportunity to showcase your brand.
 Since the average customer makes a decision about your brand within 15 seconds of landing on your homepage, it’s more important than ever to get your homepage right.

 Etsy has a well-organized homepage.
 Their main promotion and graphic tells you exactly what you can expect to find on their site.
 They have quick access to products and popular categories to get customers shopping.

 RedBubble’s homepage has very clear messaging and a beautiful grid layout of popular categories.
 It sets the brand feel and then goes straight into shopping.
 Simple and to the point, this is a great homepage.